 Vermont has launched an initiative to increase the number of working-age residents with a postsecondary degree or credential of value to 70% by 2025.
-As of 2018, the state is at 53%.
-To meet its goal, the state is focused on promoting awareness of career pathways and educational value, expanding access and providing support so that higher education is more attainable to all Vermont residents.
+To meet its goal, the state is focused on promoting awareness of career pathways and educational value, expanding access, and providing support so that higher education is more attainable to all Vermont residents.

 Overview of Higher Education in Vermont

 Vermont is home to 17 degree-granting institutions, according to a report by the NCES.
 Of these, 5 are public, 11 are private non-profit and 1 is private for-profit.

 The cost to attend one of the state’s 4-year public institutions is around $17,593 for residents, according to the NCES.
 Nonresidents will pay $41,963, on average.
 Both tuition rates are the highest in the nation.

 Students whose chosen major is not offered at a Vermont college may be able to take advantage of the Regional Student Program (RSP) Tuition Break which is available through the New England Board of Higher Education (NEBHE).